-We talked to Tory Gray, founder & principal SEO consultant at The Gray Dot Company, about SEO consulting, and this is what she said about it.
+Tory Gray, founder & principal SEO consultant at The Gray Dot Company, about SEO consulting and how to grow during a crisis.

 First of all, how are you and your family doing in these COVID-19 times?